riz3ndrr/cubing-comp-round-sim/README.md

 - Player's times are randomly generated via a normal distribution of their last official 98 (non-DNF) WCA times
 - Every generated cuber has the same chance of getting a DNF (as of now is 2%) regardless of their DNF rate in competition
 - Selecting a different event will clear the entered players (i.e., you will have to enter everybody's WCA IDs again)
-- Mo3 hasn't been implemented for certain events
 - FMC results are not proper
+- MBLD is not available

 ## Keyboard Shortcuts